ConeDragon/docs/building/tracks/new/add-initial-exercises.md

 ## Choose exercises

 To help tracks implement Practice Exercises, we've created the [exercism/problem-specifications repository](https://github.com/exercism/problem-specifications).
-This repository contains [metadata for over 100+ Practice Exercises](https://github.com/exercism/problem-specifications/tree/main/exercises), which different tracks can then use to implement their track-specific version of these exercises from.
+This repository contains [metadata for over 100+ Practice Exercises](https://github.com/exercism/problem-specifications/tree/main/exercises), which different tracks can then use to implement their track-specific version of these exercises.
 For this reason, you'll see the same exercises implemented across many different tracks.

 So how do you select the 20+ from this list of 100+ exercises?